 I also use Google Keep for my grocery shopping list, miscellaneous shopping list, recurring tasks each month, and a list of things that are due in the next year or two, like my next dental checkup or pap smear.

-This may sound like a lot of lists, but I get easily overwhelmed by long lists, so having multiple short, very focused lists works better for me.
-Because I use them mostly as a memory tool, I don’t have a sense of unfinished business hanging over me when I’ve got multiple items on multiple lists.
+This may sound like a lot of lists, but I get easily overwhelmed by long lists, so multiple short, focused lists works better for me.
+Because I use them mostly as a memory tool, I don’t have a sense of unfinished business hanging over me even though I’ve got multiple items on multiple lists.
 Most of the things on my lists aren’t time-limited, so it’s more about remembering that I want to do things at some point rather than pushing myself to get them done soon.

 Step-by-step task breakdowns

-While this may sound like a lot going on and a lot of effort, it actually makes my life a lot easier, and I would most certainly have a harder time functioning if I didn’t have my system to offset some of the effects of depression brain.
+While this may sound like a lot going on and a lot of effort, it actually makes my life a lot easier, I would most certainly have a harder time functioning if I didn’t have my system to offset some of the effects of depression brain.

 Do you have systems in place that help you to compensate for the effects of illness?